msurdi/tcache/README.md

-pcache
+tcache
 ======

-pcache is a command line tool for caching paths (directory trees).
+tcache is a command line tool for caching directory trees or files.
 An example usecase would be a build/continuous integration system where on each build application dependencies need to be setup consuming considerable time and quite often depending on the network or external repositories being available and not banning users for abuse.